magepages/mpdocs/docs/social-login-m2/install.md

 ### Step 2: Download the Package

-After purchasing order from Mageplaza, go to <a href="https://store.mageplaza.com/downloadable/customer/products/" rel="nofollow" target="_blank">My Downloadable Products</a> page to download the One Step Checkout package.
+After purchasing order from Mageplaza, go to <a href="https://store.mageplaza.com/downloadable/customer/products/" target="_blank">My Downloadable Products</a> page to download the module package.
 You have to log in (User/Password or Social accounts) before accessing the `My Downloadable Products`.

 ![Login form to Download the Package](https://cdn.mageplaza.com/media/general/XLDM5l7.png)